chris2y/chris2y/README.md

 👀 I’m passionate about mobile app development and am currently focusing on:

-- Native Android app development using Kotlin
+- Native Android app development using Kotlin and Java
 - Cross-platform development using Flutter

 🌱 I'm constantly learning and expanding my skills in these areas.